lucamarini22/tablut-AI/README.md

 # MarenTablutAI

+### Run it from the VM:
+- go into the Desktop folder
+- run the player:
+	- white player:
+	`
+java -jar Tablut-MarenAI.jar white 60 <server-ip>
+`
+	- black player:
+	`
+java -jar Tablut-MarenAI.jar black 60 <server-ip>
+`

 MarenTablutAI is an artificial intelligence written in Java that plays Tablut, a variant of the classic Viking boardgame Hnefatafl.

 ### What is Tablut?